Recognised as one of the world's leading wildlife artists, Pip has an international reputation for his oil paintings of big cats and African game.

 Several of Pip's paintings have been presented to his Royal Highness the Sultan of Oman and now hang in his private collection.

-Pip has held numerous solo exhibitions in UK galleries – for example: Colomb Art Gallery Marylebone; Omell Galleries, Ascot; Tallantyre Gallery, Morpeth and Trew Art Gallery in Claygate.
-His respective 2013 and 2014 solo exhibitions at the Haddon galleries, Torquay and The Frame Gallery Odiham both produced record six figure sales.
-Latterly, his painting 'Leap Of Faith' was sold for £80,000 ….and 'The Path Ahead' and 'Night of The Leopard' were also sold for £85,000 each.
+Pip has held numerous solo exhibitions of his work in UK galleries – for example: Colomb Art Gallery in Marylebone, London; Omell Galleries, Ascot; Tallantyre Gallery, Morpeth; and the Trew Art Gallery in Claygate.
+His respective solo exhibitions at the Haddon Gallery, Torquay and The Frame Gallery, Odiham in Hampshire both produced six figure sales.

 Over seventy limited editions of his work have been reproduced by major fine art publishers, such as De Montfort Fine Art and Sally Mitchell Fine Art.
 Pip has now rejoined the Clarendon Galleries, the UK's largest gallery chain and art dealer and his paintings can be found throughout the 100+ Clarendon Gallery outlets in the UK.
 His original work can also be viewed aboard the Cunard cruise ship fleet, on display in the Clarendon Galleries maritime collection, where he has held several successful sell out exhibitions.